Whimsy Stick

 A canine flirt pole is only as good as the specs it’s built on.

-Standard for dogs under 30 lbs.
-Rugged XL for working-line dogs and power breeds.
-Backed by a 30-day guarantee.
+Standard ($55.95) for dogs under 30 lbs.
+Rugged XL ($74.95) for working-line dogs and power breeds.
+Free US shipping.
+30-day money-back guarantee.
+If the tool fails under normal session use within the first year, replacement is on us.

 0